 In addition to these basic controls, we wish to alter a number of other parameters in order to find further ways to maintain stability even as wind penetration levels increase.
 First, we plan to vary the time step size between economic dispatch runs; we anticipate an increase in stability associated with shorter times between re-dispatching generation.
 Next, we intend to examine the effects of consolidating balancing areas.
 Lastly, we wish to consider the influence of the amount of inertia and “slack” in the system on stability.

 We expect to be able to form a fully quantified picture of the stability of power systems with regard to each of the variables in question.
 Specifically, we wish to examine the current claims that at most a few additional percentage points of regulation are necessary to maintain stability and APT SLACK CLAIM.
+There’s no room for more comments so I’m putting one here (just delete it after you’ve read it).
+I think that if you get into consolidation of balancing areas (which is a good idea and has certain advantages for managing renewables) you need to mention certain potential drawbacks.
+I’m no expert on this, but I do see one obvious Achilles heel – you can’t consolidate areas very easily if they happened to have other issues, unrelated to renewable problems, that prevent them from easily backing each other up, such as stability/voltage/thermal interface limitations.
+I think this needs to be mentioned.

+And one more thing – This proposal is both understandable and practically useful out in the real world and is therefore quite impressive – nice job engineer.

 fig